 While this is their intended function (and it sure will be nice if our bug-out or have other travel plans do indeed go down that smoothly), chances are most are not prepared to make the most of their personal vehicles, especially when using a vehicle or multiple vehicles as part of a team.

-But there is no other way around it: Vehicles add a layer of complexity to team movement and operations that is totally distinct from on-foot movement, and if you don’t want to be playing at bumper cars when the situation gets dicey or bullets start flying, you and the members of your team will need to brush up on correct single- and multi-vehicle operation and procedures.
+If you don’t want to be playing at bumper cars when the situation gets dicey or bullets start flying, you and the members of your team will need to brush up on correct single- and multi-vehicle operation and procedures.

-In this article we’ll provide you with a primer to help get you pointed in the right direction and hopefully keep the greasy side down while on the highways and byways.
+In this article, we’ll provide you with a primer to help get you pointed in the right direction and hopefully keep the greasy side down while on the highways and byways.

 Table of Contents